top of page

 Examples of educational content include guides, tutorials, blogs that answer questions, and many others.
 For instance, if you’re a local gym looking to gain traction online, you can put out blogs that talk about “The Benefits of Working Out” or “How to Lose Weight in 30 Days”.

-How can I integrate education content into social media?
+How can I integrate educational content into social media?

 2. Entertain